Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Pest/vector population model and preliminary results

 \subsection{The $n$-patch pest/vector population model}

-In \Cref{One-patch model}, the model \eqref{simple_allee} typically assumes that the area in which the insect evolves is homogenous and is isolated from surrounding areas—an idealised scenario that rarely holds in reality.
+In \Cref{One-patch model}, the model \eqref{simple_allee} typically assumes that the area in which the insects evolve is homogeneous and is isolated from surrounding areas—an idealised scenario that rarely holds in reality.
 In practice, the environment is heterogeneous, and insects can disperse between neighbouring locations.
-To account for this spatial structure, we consider the following metapopulation model, composed of $n$ patches that are linearly interconnected.
-This model also generalises the framework studied in \cite{bliman2024feasibility}, where local growth is logistic.
+To incorporate this spatial structure, we now extend the model to a metapopulation framework consisting of $n$ patches that are interconnected.

+We first present the $n$-patch model in \Cref{Presentation of the model} and some local stability properties of the extinction equilibrium in \Cref{local_stability_properties_chap3}.
+Then in \Cref{maximal_equilibrium_chap3}, the existence of a maximal (i.e., componentwise largest) equilibrium is established, together with a stability property of this equilibrium.
+In \Cref{global_elimination}, a sufficient condition for global elimination is provided.
+Finally in \Cref{section_monotonicity_properties}, we establish some monotonicity properties relative to the Allee parameter.
+These results will be applied later in \Cref{introduction_ control_chap3}, when incorporating the release of sterile insects into the model.